lozog/hash_table/readme.md

 # Hash Tables

 Two implementations of a hash table (for practice).
-Each uses a different algorithm for collision handling - chaing and linear probing.
+Each uses a different algorithm for collision handling - chaining and linear probing.